GingaNinja/songs/young2.md

 *(x2)*

 c1:    C          G/B      Am
-l1: In speach, in life, in love,
+l1: In speech, in life, in love,

 c1:    F                C
 l1: in faith and in purity